ChrisAwo/Quantitative-Trading-Backtest-Python-/README.md

 ## Output

-The final results were converted into CSV files for further analysis and comparison.
+The final results were converted into CSV files for further analysis and comparison in Power BI

 ---

+## Power BI Dashboard